 The Company maintains defined contribution plans to provide retirement benefits to eligible employees.
 Contributions to the plans, which are managed externally, are based on eligible compensation.

-For the years ended December 31, 2022 and 2021, the Company's total pension expenses were \$7,865 and \$5,973 respectively, for the above retirement benefits.
+For the year ended December 31, 2022, the Company's total pension expenses were \$7,865 (2021: \$5,973) for the above retirement benefits.